 Another type of record crucial

-for 19th century family tree research are census
+for 19th century family tree research are

-returns.
+.
 Censuses were taken every 10 years and

 household surveys, or returns, listing individuals

 in each household are accessible from 1841 until

 1901.
 Census returns are held by the NRS ,